acoustic-content-samples/sample-custom-element-ui/ui-extensions-dev-toolkit/README.md

 # Developer toolkit for building Custom user interface extensions

-The toolkit provides a mock of the Acoustic Content (WCH) Authoring Custom user interface extension environment that runs locally.
+The toolkit provides a mock of the Acoustic Content Authoring Custom user interface extension environment that runs locally.
 It allows a developer to write their extension, configure the input, inspect the output and test it in a local web page on their computer.
-No server or WCH environment is needed.
-Once complete, the custom user interface extension can then be pushed to WCH for final testing and use.
+No server or Acoustic Content environment is needed.
+Once complete, the custom user interface extension can then be pushed to Acoustic Content for final testing and use.

 Getting started: